jenkins-x/jx-docs/content/en/docs/resources/guides/extending-jx/apps.md

 * only asking new questions during app upgrade
 * integration for bash completion

+### Official Apps repositry

+Jenkins X provides a lot Apps like: Gloo, Istio, Kubeless and more in https://github.com/jenkins-x-apps.

 ### CLI Commands

 * [jx add app](/commands/jx_add_app/) - Adds an app to Jenkins X